 - Serve it as a side dish with chicken, beef or salmon!

 - Add some cheese and use it as a filling for quesadillas!

-- Sprinkle it over your nachos for a hearty treat!
+- Top it over your nachos for a easy Mexican dinner!

 Why you’ll love this easy black bean salsa recipe